 23:00Copy video clip URL A man talks on a megaphone about the union’s founding principles and the successful conclusion he anticipates for this strike.
 Multiple others have equally inspiring speeches through this megaphone as well.

 29:38Copy video clip URL The cameraman talks to another strike participant about peaceful means of protest.
 Then, there is more footage of the crowd chanting and marching.

-35:15Copy video clip URL A woman protests along with her son in the demonstration.
+35:15Copy video clip URL A woman and her son protest in the demonstration.

 42:15Copy video clip URL A young man speaks into the megaphone, addressing “management.”
 It is a humorous appeal for friendship.
 The crowd laughs.